 This was great information for me, as I am currently working on a kitchen remodel project for an HOA.
 It was enlightening in many ways and helps in the decision making process.
 I am looking at a gas/electric combination and was concerned about going over the residential BTU limit.
 Trying to keep the permitting issue as easy as possible.

 Warning… this is intended to aid the purchase of either a commercial or residential range.
 In no way is this to be used as an installation guide; before purchasing, talk to your foodservice professional and consult a licensed contractor.
 As always with commercial equipment… leave the installation to the professionals.

 The right commercial range can provide you with the best quality product while a subpar range can cause quite the opposite effect.
-A quality commercial range will produce consistent temperatures, a mass quantity of product, and provide you with the capability to create specialized dishes.
-Below is the comparison of residential ranges and commercial ranges (also known as commercial stoves).
+A quality commercial range will produce consistent temperatures, and mass quantities of product, and provide you with the capability to create specialized dishes.
+Below is a comparison of residential ranges and commercial ranges (also known as commercial stoves).

 1. Electrical & Gas Capabilities

-The installation of both gas and electric ranges in a commercial setting very often require new gas and electric lines.
+The installation of both gas and electric ranges in a commercial setting very often requires new gas and electric lines.

-Electric commercial ranges are usually three phase electric.
-Commercial settings that are not already equipped with such electrical capabilities will require the installation of three phase electric.
+Electric commercial ranges are usually three-phase electric.
+Commercial settings that are not already equipped with such electrical capabilities will require the installation of three-phase electricity.

 Many commercial buildings are already fitted with the proper gas connections.
 Those that are not will require a more costly installation than residential gas connections.
 Commercial gas appliances typically cannot operate off of gas tanks due to the large amount of gas needed to run the appliances.